 In 1990, having met Jimi Two Feathers, Mz. imani was invited to facilitate within the Earth Drum Council community in Massachusetts.
 They were looking for a woman drum teacher, as the women in the Boston area were being disregarded when they showed up to learn to play the drum.
-In the EDC community gatherings were organized and co-created where sacred space was held to explore what it means to be a woman drummer, dancer or ceremonial musician, as modern people in a modern community that celebrates the Ancient Arts.
-This is where all the seeds planted in Mz. imani’s soul germinated, and she moved to Massachusetts in 1994 to work more closely with the Two Feathers and Earth Drum Council.
+In the EDC community gatherings were organized and co-created where sacred space was held Mz. imani’s soul germinated, in the Fire Circle Community and she moved to Massachusetts in 1994 to work more closely with the Two Feathers and Earth Drum Council.

 Mz. imani facilitated the Full Moon Drum + Dance at CoSM (NYC 2004-7) and monthly drum and dance of SoulFire Inside (DC 2004-6).
-She has been a guest musician and facilitator at many conferences, convergences and ceremonies in the US, leaning into the drum and her voice to help weave a collaborative space of celebration.
+She has been a guest musician and facilitator at many conferences, convergences and ceremonies in the US.

 In 2013, Mz. imani returned to Western North Carolina, as the mountains called her home.
 Through dreams and synchronicity she was guided to settle her roots into this land, which is the home place of the Cherokee people.
 This is the land where she found sanctuary as a child, the land where her children were born, and the land where she was first given the drum and the sacred fire by Babatunde Olatunji, in 1986.

 Mz. imani resides in Swannanoa, NC and is the curator and land keeper for SoulFire Sanctuary, home to the 18th Peace Chamber.
-Since 2014 she has been renovating the chamber to welcome people back to nature to drum, dance, sing and pray for peace.
+In 2014 she began renovating the chamber to welcome people back to nature to drum, dance, sing and pray for peace.

-There are 74 Peace (Sound) Chambers that were inspired by the visionary work of Joseph Rael (Beautiful Painted Arrow), and this chamber is the 18th one that was built. while not having trained or met Joseph, she is in resonance with his teachings and is in resonance with his wer as a visual artist, writer, storyteller, elder and visionary being.
+There are 74 Peace (Sound) Chambers, inspired by the visionary work of Joseph Rael (Beautiful Painted Arrow) and this chamber is the 18th one that was built. .

 When the pandemic arose in 2020, Mz. imani leaned into online communities of the Web of Love and Good of the Whole, which were formed to support people through the isolation times of Covid-19.
 Weaving the potency of the land and nature, with zoom, she continues to open and hold circles where people gather, to celebrate life.

-In 2021, Mz. imani co-founded a council called Ancient Arts Revival with Sangoma Oludoye, Eli PaintedCrow, Suzette Pena and mARTin Diggs.
-As we lean into the Ancient Arts we are making space to connect rather than convince.
+In 2021, Mz. imani co-founded a council called Ancient Arts Revival leaning into the Ancient Arts and making space to connect rather than convince.
 We are here to encourage the many conversations that are waiting to be had.
-Conversations, that will inspire and revive our capacity to thrive, by sharing practices, perspectives and tools to help us personally unpack privilege, recalibrate how we think, so to walk closer to the Principle Line, with a sense of Radical Neutrality and Purpose.
-We do this to help heal ourselves and recalibrate generational trauma, to model ways of relating that are aimed to dismantle power over paradigms and humanities return to respect.
+Conversations, that will inspire and revive our capacity to thrive, by sharing practices, perspectives and tools that help us personally (and collectively) to unpack privilege, recalibrate how we think, assisting us to walk closer to the Principle Line, and our own heARTs.
+With a sense of Radical Neutrality and Purpose.
+We help heal ourselves and recalibrate generational trauma, as well as to model ways of relating that are aimed to dismantle power over paradigms and encourage humanities return to respect.